Jodi (1999 film): Soundtrack

-The director approached A. R. Rahman to compose music for the film.
-But Rahman's tight schedules made him decline the offer.
-But the director went ahead with using Rahman's earlier tunes from the 1997 Hindi film Doli Saja Ke Rakhna, with a new song Oru Poiyavadhu added.
+The director approached A. R. Rahman to compose music for the film, but Rahman's tight schedules made him decline the offer.
+The director went ahead with using five of Rahman's earlier tunes from Doli Saja Ke Rakhna, with two new songs "Oru Poiyavadhu" and "Mel Nattu Isai" added.
 Due to Rahman's unavailability, the director brought the duo Sabesh–Murali to complete the background score soon.
 Lyrics were penned by Vairamuthu.
-A.R.
 Rahman penned the opening lyrics to "Oru Poiyavadhu".